July Membership Special: Join Now & Choose FREE Personal Training or a Private Swim Lesson! Learn More.

 Lucy works tirelessly to support people with intellectual and developmental disabilities and their families.
 Her advocacy has led to historic state and local policy reforms—including the Marcus Alert Act, expanded legal dismissal options for nonviolent offenders with intellectual disabilities, and essential voting rights protections for individuals under guardianship.
 From organizing the annual advocacy day in Richmond to building safe-encounter training tools for first responders and law enforcement, Lucy is changing lives every day.

-“Throughout my work at The Arc of Northern Virginia, I have had the privilege of advocating alongside individuals with disabilities and their families to promote inclusion, self-determination, and opportunities for all people to thrive in their communities,” says Lucy.
+Thinking about her award, Lucy shared, “Throughout my work at The Arc of Northern Virginia, I have had the privilege of advocating alongside individuals with disabilities and their families to promote inclusion, self-determination, and opportunities for all people to thrive in their communities.
 “Being at the J, it is so easy to feel that that same mission is shared by all staff, volunteers, and community members.”

 Manny Gale Award for Volunteerism: Lisa Miller